 Tips for How to Write a Two Weeks Notice Letter

-When writing a two weeks notice letter, be polite, professional, and straightforward.
+Be polite, professional, and straightforward when writing a two-week notice letter.
 The letter should be short and to the point and include the following information:

 - The specific date of your last day.

 - A brief explanation of why you are resigning.
 (This is optional.)

 - A thank you to your employer for the opportunity to work there.

 - An offer to help with the transition.